Crewe Alexandra F.C.: Attendances

-Crewe is a small town: its built-up area had a total population of 71,722 in 2011.
+Crewe is the third largest town in Cheshire: its built-up area had a total population of 76,437 in 2021.
 Founded by employees of the railway works, the club drew many of its supporters from the works, as well as residents from more rural areas surrounding the town.
 The club's location next to Crewe railway station has also helped supporters travel to and from games at Gresty Road.
+This enables many Alex fans to travel in from various nearby towns, especially in Cheshire and North Shropshire, and also further afield.
 From the 1920s through to the 1960s, attendances typically averaged around 6,000, but local derbies could more than double crowds: the visit of Stoke City on 26 October 1926 attracted 15,102, for example, while Port Vale drew 17,883 on 21 September 1953, Crewe's record league crowd.
 Cup matches against major clubs such as Spurs also drew large crowds (a record 20,000 in 1960).
 However, league attendances dwindled in the 1970s and 1980s, when seasonal averages of under 2,000 were recorded four times, with 1986-87 being lowest: 1,817; just 1,009 watched a 1–1 draw with Peterborough United on 4 February 1986.
 Crewe's resurgence from the mid-1980s under Gradi boosted local interest, with 5,000-plus attendances increasingly common, even as Gresty Road's transition to an all-seater stadium began to restrict numbers in the late 1990s; average attendance peaked at 7,741 in 2004 during Crewe's years in the Championship.
-League Two crowds before the COVID-19 pandemic shutdown in 2020 averaged 4,580, just above their all-time average, 4,576.
+League Two crowds before the COVID-19 pandemic shutdown in 2020 averaged 4,580, just below their all-time average, 4,583.
+Crewe's average home attendance in the 2024–2025 season was 5,397.

 Ticket prices at Gresty Road are broadly in line with other clubs' rates for all-seated areas.
 In the BBC's 2017 Price of Football survey, Crewe's tickets for individual League Two games cost a maximum of £22 (15 other clubs charged higher prices); the most expensive Crewe season ticket cost £325 (only one other club, Accrington Stanley, charged less for its most expensive season tickets), and its lowest priced season ticket (£280) was in the mid-range for the division.
 For the 2021–2022 season in League One, matchday tickets cost a maximum of £25.